 • Set User to Authenticate Immediately.
+Require authentication at next user sign on.
 If you choose this option, new users enrolled in Access Authenticator will be required to authenticate using a registered device the first time they sign on.
 This means they will need to register a device with Access Authenticator prior to their next sign on attempt in order to gain access.